petera703/VPNMyWay/README.md

 # Windows 11+

 VPNMyWay works with Windows versions up to Windows 10.
 Myself I have no plans yet to use Windows 11 for anything until we know more about what it breaks.
-If you want to use VPNMyWay with Windows 11, I am not able to help with that but I guess you should be able to do it.
+If you want to make VPNMyWay work with Windows 11, I am not able to help with that but I guess you should be able to do it.

 # Notes on DotRas